QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 The following pseudocode outlines the core initialization process for our Agent-Based Model (ABM) of product diffusion.
-This initialization sets up the fundamental structures and parameters necessary for simulating the Bass diffusion model in a network context.
+This initialization sets up the fundamental structures and parameters necessary for simulating the Bass diffusion model in a network context (@label:model_param).
 The code demonstrates how we establish the agent population, create the social network, and prepare the model for simulation runs.